MA International Political Economy (Standard) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in examining the politics of globalisation in today's societies
+- Examine the politics of globalisation in today's societies.

-- You want to conduct research into pressing global issues such as world poverty, inequality, gender relations, economic crises, and the environment
+- Conduct research into pressing global issues such as world poverty, inequality, gender relations, economic crises, and the environment.

-- You are looking to develop the specialist knowledge necessary for a range of political careers
+- Develop the specialist knowledge necessary for a range of political careers.

 - School of Social Sciences